Sxzar/level-up-loot/README.md

 ## Environment Variables

-To ensure the security of sensitive information, Level-Up-Loot stores its API key in a `.env` file.
+To ensure the security of sensitive information, Level-Up-Loot stores its API key in an `.env` file.
 By storing the API key separately, the website ensures that confidential data, such as the RapidApi key, is kept private and is not exposed within the codebase.
 This approach promotes security best practices and protects valuable data from unauthorized access.

 **Note**: Before running the application, please set up the `.env` file with the required API key to enable seamless data retrieval from the five different APIs via RapidApi.